-P-positive attitude...
-R-respect...I-integrity...D-determination...E-excellence
+P-Positive Attitude...
+R-Respect...
+I-Integrity...
+D-Determination...
+E-Excellence

-We believe all students can achieve and succeed when held to high expectations, but not without a safe, positive environment.
-We know that all children (and all people!) will make mistakes, so we try to limit those mistakes by teaching students the above virtues and modeling these virtues ourselves.
-We use mistakes as opportunities for learning.
-We encourage students to use healthy problem solving and conflict resolution skills, and provide positive reinforcement and rewards for behaviors that exemplify these behaviors, and also have developed a discipline plan that outlines negative consequences for inappropriate behavior.
+We believe all scholars can succeed when held to high expectations, but not without a safe, positive environment.
+We know that all children (and all people!) make mistakes, so we try to limit those mistakes by teaching scholars virtues, and by modeling these virtues ourselves.
+We use mistakes as learning opportunities.
+We encourage scholars to use healthy problem solving and conflict resolution skills, and provide positive reinforcement and rewards for behaviors that exemplify these behaviors.
+We have also developed a discipline plan that outlines negative consequences for inappropriate behavior.